 - The extent to which the research proposal identifies clear, tangible objectives and deliverables that are feasible in terms of scope, expertise, budget request, project duration, and available resources and research infrastructure.

-- The extent to which the research proposal encompasses one or more of BioCanRx’s areas of strategic interest (oncolytic viruses, immune cell therapy, antibodies) and aligns with one of the research programs indicated in the call (Catalyst Program, Enabling Studies Program, Clinical Trial Program, or Clinical, Social and Economic Impact Program).
+- The extent to which the research proposal encompasses one or more of BioCanRx’s areas of strategic interest (oncolytic viruses, immune cell therapy, antibodies) and aligns with one of the research programs indicated in the call (Enabling Studies Program, Clinical Trial Program, or Clinical, Social and Economic Impact Program).

 The NCE Program and BioCanRx place an emphasis on projects that are collaborative and multidisciplinary.
 In general, BioCanRx expects projects to: